iobroker-community-adapters/ioBroker.device-watcher/README.md

 - make blacklist more user-friendly
 - clean up the code
 - add support for reaction on state-changes
+- send offline text only from the device that goes offline

 ## Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- added Lupusec and HS100 adapter
 ### 1.1.0 (2022-10-03)
 - removed indicatoren for daily sent messages
 - changed selector for shelly devices